stlehmann/pdftools/README.md

                         filename of the output files, if None given dest will be used as output
   -p PAGES [PAGES ...], --pages PAGES [PAGES ...]
-                        list of pages to insert (start with 0), if None given all pages of source will be inserted -i INDEX, --index INDEX
+                        list of page numbers (start with 1) which will be inserted, if None all pages will be rotated (default),
+                        Examples: 5 1-9 1- -9
+  -i INDEX, --index INDEX
-                        page index of destination file where the pages will be inserted, if None they will be added at the end of the file
+                        page number (start with 1) of destination file where the pages will be inserted, if None they will be added at the end of the file

 ```